 What is incident response?

 Incident response is the process of detecting security events that affect network resources and information assets and then taking the appropriate steps to evaluate and clean up what has happened.
-Incident response is critical to today's businesses because, simply put, there is so much to lose.
+Cybersecurity incident response is critical to today's businesses because, simply put, there is so much to lose.
 From the simplest of malware infections to unencrypted laptops that are lost or stolen to compromised login credentials and database exposures, both the short- and long-term ramifications of these incidents can have a lasting impact on the business.

 Why do you need it?